CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Published 28 April 2026

 Your child knows that M says /m/ and A says /a/ and T says /t/.
-But when you point to the word "mat" and ask them to read it, they stare at it blankly — or guess wildly.
+But when you point to the word "mat" and ask them to read it?
+Blank stare.
+Or a wild guess.
 Sound familiar?

 TL;DR: What are CVC words, when should your child learn them, and 12 hands-on blending activities for K1-K2 kids in Singapore.
 Includes a printable CVC word list.

-This is the blending gap, and nearly every parent of a K1 or K2 child in Singapore encounters it.
+Nearly every parent of a K1 or K2 child in Singapore hits the same wall: your child knows the letter sounds, but can't seem to push them together.
+This is the blending gap, and it's completely normal.
 Knowing individual letter sounds is only half the equation.
-The other half is blending — the ability to push those sounds together smoothly to form a word.
-CVC words are where blending begins, and this guide shows you exactly how to teach it.
+The other half — blending — is the ability to string those sounds together smoothly enough that a word falls out.
+CVC words are where that journey starts, and this guide walks you through exactly how to teach it.

 What Are CVC Words?